top of page

 "The Way the Story Goes"

-Eve, the “first woman" of the Bible, unleashes her frustration and rebellion in the opening number, "The Way the Story Goes.”
-In the song, she exposes how her narrative has been distorted, and invites the audience to reimagine it through the telling of the experiences of women throughout history - her "daughters"! - who've shared her fate.
+Eve, the “first woman" of the Bible, unleashes her frustration in the opening number, "The Way the Story Goes.”
+In the song, she exposes how her narrative has been distorted and invites the audience to reimagine it through the telling of the experiences of women throughout history - her "daughters"! - who've shared her fate.

 "Original Life"